np25071984/battleships/README.md

     b.
 Partially canvas update
     In order to save resources we can redraw only changed canvas pieces

+3. The AI.
+Obviously, it isn't enough to make random shots.
+In order to make AI more competitive we taught it to do this:

+    a.
+Remember cells that were shot

+    b.
+Once a ship is found focus on destroying it and mark surrounding cells as checked

+    c.
+Before each shot scan all cells and mark them `useless` if it isn't possible to fit there the smallest survived ship.
+Nest rounds we skip such `useless` cells

+    d.
+Scan grid wisely in order to find the ships.
+Don't need to shot adjacent cells, it is better to make a gap which size is equal to the smallest survivor ship size

+    e.
+Find cells with the highest probability of a ship location.
+For example if there are unexplored "+" shaped cells the center will have the highest probability of having a ship in it.

+    f.
+Big Data shows that people tended to place ships in "favorite" places.
+So that we want collect such anonymized data and use it when make decision about shots.

 ## The future ideas